Menu

 In this screen we have to create a connection and with that created connection there would be a query created and with that query we can create a model of the fetched data.

-6. After selection fields there would be a Query created and will be valid for next 7 days to create a model and save the data the we fetched after creating connection.
+2. After selecting fields, a query will be created and remain valid for the next 7 days to create a model and save the fetched data after establishing a connection.

 Connection Overview Diagram: -

-Here, we can see there is a connection flow chart is shown to connect all SAP & non-SAP systems to SAC and we can explain data flow end to end in the above diagram.
+Here, we can see a connection flow chart showing the integration of all SAP and non-SAP systems with SAC.
+We can explain the end-to-end data flow depicted in the diagram above.

 Conclusion: -